DanielPaz19/ims/pos/README.md

 This is a project from our company.
 And this is my first project.

-HTML, CSS, JAVASCRIPT, PHP, AJAX, JSON, XHTTP
+HTML, CSS, JAVASCRIPT, PHP, AJAX, JSON, FETCH API